aiformusicworkshop/aiformusicworkshop.github.io/index.md

 ### Formatting Guide

-Please format your paper using the [NeurIPS 2025 LaTeX style file](https://neurips.cc/Conferences/2025/CallForPapers).
+Please format your paper using the NeurIPS 2025 [LaTeX template](https://neurips.cc/Conferences/2025/CallForPapers).

 1. Set the workshop title on line 40:&emsp;`\workshoptitle{AI for Music}`
 2. For submission, set the options as follows: